 The solution?
 Let your contractor sign an iron-clad contract that states that they should complete the work within the schedule, or else they’ll have to pay specific penalties.
-If you’ve hired a property management company, ask their in-house attorney to help prepare a contract that will tie the contractor to the job.
+If you’ve obtained a property management service, ask their in-house attorney to help prepare a contract that will tie the contractor to the job.

 #2 When you go over budget